irachrist/irachrist/README.md

-- 👋 Hi, I’m @irachrist
+- 👋 Hi, I’m irachrist
-- 👀 I’m interested in ICT AND COMPUTER LEARNING, GRAPHIC DESIGN AND PROGRAMMING
+- 👀 Interested in ICT AND COMPUTER RELATED STUDIES, GRAPHIC DESIGN AND PROGRAMMING ARE MY HUB.
-- 🌱 I’m currently learning SOFTWARE DEVELOPMENT
+- 🌱 learning SOFTWARE DEVELOPMENT.
-- 💞️ I’m looking to collaborate on WEB DESIGN PROJECT
+- 💞️ I’m looking to collaborate on WEB DESIGN PROJECT, SOFTWARE OR APPLICATION PROJECT OR ANY TYPE OF PROJECT.
-- 📫 How to reach me spcsgaba@gmail.com
+- 📫 Reach me spcsgaba@gmail.com, +250787421193, irachrist1 on any other social media.

 <!---
 irachrist/irachrist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.